lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

     └─ _posts
 ```

 **Several `_posts` Folders<br>`_posts` is not meant to be unique in your proejct.  `Jekyll` tries to render all the markdowns residing in all folders named `_posts` throughout your project.
-If there is another `_posts` named folder like `a/_posts`, posts built from this folder is regarded to have `a` as one of the categories it belongs.
+If there is another `_posts` folder like `a/_posts`, for example, posts built from this folder is regarded to have `a` as one of the categories.
 {: .notice--info}

 ## Global Variable Settings in `_config.yml`

 Then I added some more lines from `_config.yml`.
 I added new variable `lang` and set different values for posts living in different paths.
 I designed it for Korean posts/docs to have `ko` and English versions to have `en` as default value.

 Permalink structure also was one of concern.
 In default, permalink setting for `Minimal Mistakes` theme is `/:categories/:title`.
 But as I mentioned above, when `Jekyll` treats my posts living in `en/posts`, it gives `en` as additional category for all the posts there.
-So the folder tree I adjusted directly affects original permalink structure.
+So the folder tree I adjusted directly bound to affect original permalink structure.

 I thought it would harm my efforts to provide consistent permalinks, so I forced some my preferred permalink formats for the posts according to their parent folder path.